Computing: Intent, implementation and impact

 - media, creative and word-processing.

 At Chilton, the use of digital technology is integral across the whole curriculum.
-Pupils are able to access laptops, iPad and chrome book routinely for research and presentation activities.
+Pupils are able to access laptops, iPads and chrome books routinely for research and presentation activities.
 They are used by children as a matter of course to reinforce learning and for assessment using online resources such as Accelerated Reading and TT Rock Stars.
 Children are expected to treat devices responsibility by using the appropriate passwords and ensuring they are charged for the next user.